timicoltd/ServiceHub-Developer/README.md

 ### Example Call (Getting your Company)

-We've made a simple testing endpoint that returns back the company you are requesting for.
+We've made a simple testing endpoint that returns back the company tied to your API Key.

 The test endpoint would be a GET request to https://servicehub-api.timico.com/company